safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

    5. Leave default block below or add a general allow for intra VLAN testing as needed.

 Unbound binding on OPNsense
-1. Services then Unbound DNS then General.
+1. Services → Unbound DNS then General.
 2. Network Interfaces set only Localhost and VLAN10.
 3. Save and Apply.

 ---

-## Y) Storage VLAN 50 for NAS
+## Section Y – Storage VLAN 50 for NAS
 Why a storage VLAN
 1. Isolates SMB, NFS and iSCSI from user and IoT traffic.
 2. Lets you write precise firewall rules for storage flows.
 3. Keeps broadcast and discovery noise away from the NAS.

 OPNsense interface and rules
-1. Interfaces then Other Types then VLAN.
+1. Interfaces → Other Types then VLAN.
 Add tag 50 if not already present.
-2. Interfaces then Assignments.
+2. Interfaces → Assignments.
 Add VLAN50.
 Enable it.
 3. Description VLAN50 Storage.
-IPv4 Static 10.10.50.1 slash 24.
+IPv4 Static 10.10.50.1/24.
 Save and Apply.
 4. Do not enable DHCP on VLAN 50.
-5. Firewall then Aliases.
+5. Firewall → Aliases.
 Add host alias nas01 10.10.50.10.
-6. Firewall then Rules then VLAN50.
+6. Firewall → Rules then VLAN50.
    1. Pass from VLAN10 net to VLAN50 net TCP 443 and TCP 22 for NAS management as needed.
    2. Pass from VLAN20 net to nas01 TCP 445 for SMB.
    3. Pass from VLAN30 net to nas01 TCP 2049 and TCP 111 for NFS.